 If you have any further questions please contact Erica at firstname.lastname@example.org

 Are you looking for a job with flexible hours?
 Do you love working with and impacting kids’ lives?
 The First Tee of Denver is hiring part-time employees for its in school programming this spring.
 This involves time in schools teaching golf and life skills to kids.
-The hours are flexible; you can as little as an hour a week or up to 20 hours a week.
-Classes are generally six weeks long and you need to be able to commit to that time frame.
+The hours are flexible; you can as little as an hour a week or up to 30+ hours a week.
 Please note, that you are expected to get yourself to and from the schools.
-Pay starts at $12/hr with opportunities for pay increase.
+Pay starts at $15/hr for instructors and $20/hr for lead instructors with opportunities for pay increase.

 Expectations of kids: